David Alan Broome

 His performances have been appreciated in America, Australia, Russia and across Europe.
 He has been described in the New York Times as a “deft and focused performer,” as well as an artist who composes “juicily atmospheric music.”
 TheaterScene.net hailed his "high-smarts goofiness" and the AU Review described him as being “soaked with unbelievable talent.”

-As a New York-based performer, David has presented a wide variety of genre-bending, unclassifiable music at such venues as Carnegie Hall, Merkin Hall, Le Poisson Rouge, The 92nd St. Y, The Whitney Museum, The Stone, Roulette, and Issue Project Room, among others.
+David has presented a wide variety of genre-bending, unclassifiable music at such venues as Carnegie Hall, Barclays Center, Merkin Hall, Le Poisson Rouge, The 92nd St. Y, The Whitney Museum, The Stone, Roulette, and Issue Project Room, among others.
 He also frequently collaborates with dancers (Limon Dance Co., Maura Donohue, Dagmar Spain), theater artists (Story Pirates, TACT, Red Gloves), and comedians (the PIT, Magnet Theater, UCB) in performance.

-David is currently the Director of Music at the Congregational Church of Huntington, where he directs the Adult, Children and Bell choirs.
+Mr. Broome currently teaches Music Theory and Composition at the Barthelmes Conservatory in Tulsa, OK and is a member of Ensemble Pamplemousse.
 David holds a Master’s of Music from the Manhattan School of Music and a Bachelor’s of Music from Towson University where he studied with pianists – Phillip Kawin, Anthony de Mare and Reynaldo Reyes.